FAQs

 Training times and locations will be confirmed shortly after Registration Day.

 Auskick does not have weekday training.
+Sessions run on Sundays from 8:30am.

 • Your club fees include: